-The other thing I want to tell you is the word kurz, which means short.
+And speaking of bedroom, the other thing I wanted to tell you about is the word kurz, which means short.

-Whenever it is kind of close to one of the 2 poles, halb and um, and the exact minute doesn’t really matter, people will say kurz instead of the very minute.
+Because whenever it’s kind of close to halb or um, and you don’t want to do math or the exact minute doesn’t really matter, you can just say kurz instead of the exact minute.

 - 19:58 – Es ist kurz vor um 8.